JohnLCaron/rlauxe/docs/CaseStudies.md

 At each round, the MVRS are typically entered into a spreadsheet, and the results are exported to a csv (comma separated value) file, and copied into the Audit Record for processing.

-Managing the MVRS is delegated to an MvrManager.
+Managing the MVRS is delegated to an _MvrManager_.
 When testing, the MVRS are typically simulated by introducing "errors" on the corresponding CVRs.
-See MvrManagerTestFromRecord.
+See _MvrManagerTestFromRecord_.
-MvrManagerFromRecord is used for real elections.
+_MvrManagerFromRecord_ is used for real elections.

 ## AuditRecord